 |Title:||Head Coach / Assistant Athletic Director|

-Nate Moorman is currently in his eighth season as head wrestling coach of the men's wrestling team at King University.
+Nate Moorman is currently in his ninth season as head wrestling coach of the men's wrestling team at King University.
 The Tornado had a very successful season in 2011-12 season that produced a 9-3 dual record, two NCAA DII All-Americans and four NCAA DII national qualifiers.
 During the 2011-2012 season the Tornado also earned their first NCAA national ranking as a team, with a ranking as high as 11th nationally.

 In 2012-13, the Tornado posted a dual match record of 5-3, while going 3-0 in conference matches.
 King also competed in many tournaments and had two wrestler's finish in the top-6 of the NCAA Division II Regional, Dyvon Passmore and Cody Davis.
 Both Trevor Wentt and Jeremy Miller earned Academic All-American Honors.

 Since becoming the head wrestling coach at King College in 2006 following the program’s inaugural season, the Tornado has produced 32 NCAA DII and NAIA National Qualifiers and seven All-Americans.
 The program also produced two top-10 Academic All-American teams as well as several individuals earning All-Academic honors.